BIRCWH Application FAQ

 Individuals selected as BIRCWH Scholars will receive 75% protected time to dedicate to their research efforts.

-The maximum award per Scholar is $100,000 per year, including 8% indirect costs.
+The typical award per Scholar is $100,000 per year, including 8% indirect costs.
 Thus, direct cost support to each Scholar may not exceed $92,593.
-Details of the award will vary by Scholar but the award typically provides salary support up to the $75,000 maximum, plus fringe benefits, funds for research supplies and a travel stipend.
+Details of the award will vary by Scholar but the award typically provides salary support up to $75,000, plus fringe benefits, funds for research supplies and a travel stipend.
 Scholars may use part of their travel stipend to cover expenses associated with the mandatory National BIRCWH Scholar meeting held at NIH each year in the fall.

 In addition, Scholars will have access to shared equipment that has been purchased by the BIRCWH program and staff support for data management and grant writing/editing.
 Dr. Min Zhan provides expertise in biostatistics to all BIRCWH Scholars as needed.